Know the dangers of electrics

 We use so many gadgets and devices in our homes these days that there is a great demand placed on our electrics.
-With around 12,500 electrical fires each year in the UK and about 2,000 electric shock incidents (according to the National Inspection Council for Electrical Installation Contracting), it’s vital that you stay safe.
+According to the National Inspection Council for Electrical Installation Contracting, there are around 12,500 electrical fires and about 2,000 electric shock incidents in the U.K. each year.
+It’s vital you stay safe.

-The most important thing is to not overload sockets – if you don’t have enough sockets for everything you want to operate, something will have to wait.
-Do not be tempted to overload your power points as this can lead to fires or electric shocks.
+The most important thing is to not overload your sockets.
+If you don’t have enough sockets for everything you need to use, just wait.
+Don’t be tempted to overload your power points as this can lead to fires or electric shocks.

-Check your wires – if any of your electrical devices are old, the cables and wires may be covered in rubber (if they’re more than 40 years old, they may be covered in fabric).
-If the fabric is frayed or wire protection is split and the wire is showing – replace immediately.
-Make sure you check cables going in to plugs are secure and the protection is not split or frayed.
+Remember to check your wires regularly.
+If any of your electrical devices are old, the cables and wires may be covered in rubber, or if they’re more than 40 years old, in fabric.
+When the fabric is frayed, the wire protection is split and the wire is showing replace it immediately.
+Check that cables going in to plugs are secure and that the protection is not frayed or split.
 To look after your cables, run them straight and keep them tidy.

-Safety first – when you’re not using an electrical item, switch it off and unplug at the wall.
+If you’re not using an electrical item, switch it off and unplug at the wall.
 When you are in the bathroom, never take any mains powered electrical items in with you.
-Never trail cables under carpets.

 When to call the experts

 Only qualified electricians should only carry out electrical repairs.
-Ask to see their credentials if you are unsure.
+If you’re unsure ask to see their credentials before they carry out the work.

-Included within our plans are all fuse boards and boxes, circuit breakers, sockets, switches and light pendants in your home.
+Included within our HomePlan covers are all fuse boards and boxes, circuit breakers, sockets, switches and light pendants in your home.

-However, this does not extend to electrical ‘terminal ends’, ie, light bulbs, electric showers etc; anything that can plug in, i.e., kettles, computers etc and repairs to the plumbing or power supply relating to any outbuildings.
+Cover does not extend to electrical ‘terminal ends’.
+For example, light bulbs, electric showers etc, anything that can plug in, for example, kettles, computers etc and repairs to the plumbing or power supply relating to any outbuildings.

 Do you know the dangers in your home?
 Find out how you can help keep your boiler and central heating safe.